JordanMajd/Sphero-SDK/README.md

 :warning: This project is in early development and is not ready for use. :warning:

+If you like or are using this project, please give it a :star: for motivation :)

 ## About

 A minimal, unopinionated library to control Sphero, BB8 and Ollie using Javascript over Bluetooth.